ZeusSeinGrossopa/UpdaterAPI/README.md

 }
 ```

+### Other uses

+- Use `UpdaterAPI.setAutoDelete(true)` that the Updater is only show up in the directory, when the program needs to update

 # Run parameter

 1. URL.
 This parameter is the url from where the Updater downloads the latest file of your program. (for example: www.yoururl.com/api/yourprogram/v1.0/YourProgram.jar)